 Learn from the Pros

-Knowing how to correctly apply a stencil is only a small part of becoming a successful tattoo artist.
+Knowing how to use tattoo transfer paper is only a small part of becoming a successful tattoo artist.
 Behind every stunning tattoo design is a vast knowledge of the craft from sanitation practices to proper needle depth.

 Piecing together information from different corners of the internet can give you outdated or unhelpful information, and taking on a solo-DIY approach can add years to the learning curve and even be dangerous.
 If the standard 2-4 year unpaid tattoo apprenticeship is not an option for your life or finances, check out Tattooing 101’s Artist Accelerator Program.